 In Texas, LLC is formally created by filing a Certificate of Formation with the State of Texas to obtain the benefit of limited liability company status.
 In some ways, the LLC can seem like a corporation, and in others, it resembles a limited or general partnership.
 The LLC incorporates the benefits of the corporation’s limited liability for all the LLC owners while maintaining the tax advantages of a partnership.

 The operational aspects of LLCs are very flexible under Texas law.
 They also require less formality than a corporation.
-The LLC is a prevalent business entity for entrepreneurs seeking a low maintenance option to the more rigid corporation structure.
+The LLC is a prevalent business entity for entrepreneurs seeking a low-maintenance option to the more rigid corporation structure.
 The power to run the LLC’s day-to-day operation can be by the members themselves, or they can provide for managers to run the LLC just like a corporation’s board of directors.

 A limited partnership is a business entity formally created under the law of Texas where the limited partners can obtain liability protection.
 They can only get the protection by filing a Certificate of Formation of LP with the State of Texas.
+Contact me to form your Texas Limited Partnership.

 A limited partnership comprises one or more limited partners and one or more general partners.
 The general partner or partners will have control of the partnership’s day-to-day operational aspects and any other matters allowed by the general partner as outlined in the LP Agreement.
 All LPs should have an agreement that will clearly set out the general partner’s rights and responsibilities and the matters upon which the limited partners will have a vote or control in terms of the LP’s operations.